 MA in Economics, 2011

 BA in Economics, 2009

-with Katheryn Russ, Phillip Baker, Michaela Byrd, Manho Kang, Hammad Zahid, and David McCoy [link]
+with Katheryn Russ, Phillip Baker, Michaela Byrd, Manho Kang, Hammad Zahid, and David McCoy, International Journal of Health Policy and Management, 2021 [link]

 with Samuel Bazzi, Bo Cowgill, and Zoe Cullen

 At the University of Mainz, I am teaching the following courses in the Winter Semester 2021/2022:

 I taught as an Associate Instructor for ECN 160B “International Macroeconomics” at UC Davis in the Spring of 2019.
 Here is the syllabus: syllabus